Pezmc/distant-socializing/README.md

  - Would you Rather?
  - Never have I ever

- Here are some longer lists and explainations for the ones you don't know:
+ Here are some longer lists and explanations for the ones you don't know:

   - [ClassyWish - 15 best games to play on Facetime](http://www.classywish.com/games-to-play-over-facetime/)
   - [Free Apps for Me - 15 Cool Games to Play over Facetime or Skype Calls](https://freeappsforme.com/games-to-play-over-skype/)